benbarraclough/BeerGoggleGames/src/content/activities/beer-pong-championship.md

 ---
 title: Beer Pong Championship
-cover: BGGBW.webp
-excerpt: >-
-  Description: A tournament played by only the best to battle it out for the glory of becoming the Beer Pong Champion.
+excerpt: 'A tournament played by only the best to battle it out for the glory of becoming the Beer Pong Champion.'
 ---
-4. Beer Pong Championship

 ![](/images/beerpongchampionship.webp)